fission/docs.fission.io/docs/content/usage/functions.en.md

 ---
-title: "Function"
+title: "Functions"
 draft: false
-weight: 32
+weight: 42
 ---

 ### Create a function

-Before creating a function the environment should be created, we will assume that you have already created environment named `node`.
+Before creating a function, you'll need an environment; read [environments](environments) if you haven't already.

-Let's create a simple code snippet in nodejs which will output Hello world:
+Let's create a simple code snippet in NodeJS which will output the string "Hello, world!":

 ```js
 module.exports = async function(context) {